kovidgoyal/calibre/manual/template_lang.rst

     * ``call foo('series', '#genre')`` the variable ``key`` is assigned the value ``series`` and the variable ``alternate`` is assigned the value ``#genre``.
     * ``call foo()`` -- the variable ``key`` is assigned the empty string and the variable ``alternate`` is assigned the value ``#genre``.

+An easy way to test stored templates is using the ``Template tester`` dialog.
+Give it a keyboard shortcut in :guilabel:`Preferences->Advanced->Keyboard shortcuts->Template tester`.
+Giving the ``Stored templates`` dialog a shortcut will help switching more rapidly between the tester and editing the stored template's source code.

 The following example is a `program:` mode implementation of a recipe on the MobileRead forum: "Put series into the title, using either initials or a shortened form.
 Strip leading articles from the series name (any)."
 For example, for the book The Two Towers in the Lord of the Rings series, the recipe gives `LotR [02] The Two Towers`.
 Using standard templates, the recipe requires three custom columns and a plugboard, as explained in the following:

 The solution requires creating three composite columns.
 The first column is used to remove the leading articles.
 The second is used to compute the 'shorten' form.
 The third is to compute the 'initials' form.
 Once you have these columns, the plugboard selects between them.
 You can hide any or all of the three columns on the library view::